 That Might Cause Trouble?

-Does marriage counseling work if the therapist keeps information from you?
-Suppose you or your spouse reveals something important to the therapist in confidence?
+Sometimes the therapist keeps information to himself/herself.
+Suppose you or your spouse reveals something important to the therapist in confidence.
 Probably the biggest secret one could reveal is having an affair.
 Since trust between therapist and client is critical to the success of treatment, how can he work with the other spouse while keeping such a secret?

 But 96% of marriage and family therapists say they would keep to themselves